Our Aviva Pension works for you

 Is there a tax benefit?

-You and your employer can pay into your pension (maximum £40,000).
+You and your employer can pay into your pension (maximum £40,000 each year).
 We claim basic rate tax relief of 20% on any contributions you pay up to 100% of your annual earnings - you pay in £80, tax relief adds £20, so £100 goes into your pension.
 If you pay tax above basic rate, you can reclaim tax through your tax return.
 Tax rules may be different in Scotland or Wales.

 What happens to your money?

 You get lots of choice and flexibility over the way your retirement savings are invested in shares, fixed interest, property and money markets.
 Pick a ready-made fund from a range of different risk levels depending on your approach.
 For more involvement, choose from a shortlist of funds recommended by our investment experts or build your selection from our full fund range.

 Fair and transparent charges